 - The ideal solution should propose a layered approach, mixing various type of sensors and components to address the overall security challenges faced by the Nigerian banking sector

 Different types of aerial and ground radar systems to autonomously detect targets:

-Allow to identify the position of the pilot and drone even before the take-off, in urban environments without line of sight, where there can be lot of noises in term of other radio signals.
+Allow identifying the position of the pilot and drone even before the take-off, in urban environments without a line of sight, where there can be a lot of noises in terms of other radio signals.
 This part of the solution allows the takeover (hacking) of the malicious drone and landing in a safe and remote area identified in advance.
-This is particularly recommended when operating in urban environment where jamming of the threat endangers surrounding population.
+This is particularly recommended when operating in an urban environment where jamming of the threat endangers the surrounding population.

 Following a holistic approach to tackle the challenges faced by the Nigerian banking sector, the security will likely improve and offer better preparation against cyber threats, reducing this negative trend.